When to End a Relationship: 7 Signs it’s Time to Break Up

 While challenges are part of life and will oftentimes build our faith and perseverance, they will not leave you emotionally drained, anxious or depressed.

-So, if you find yourself constantly arguing and budding heads about every little thing, it’s a sign that it is
+So, if you find yourself constantly arguing and budding heads about every little thing.
+Or if you continuously break up and he keeps coming back, it’s a sign that it is

 7. You have grown apart